cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 # Implementation of recommended CPace cipher suites

-## Common function for calculating generator strings
+## Common function for computing generators

-The different cipher suites for CPace defined in the upcoming sections share the same method for combining the individual strings PRS, CI, sid and the domain-separation string DSI to a generator string.
+The different cipher suites for CPace defined in the upcoming sections share the same method for deterministically combining the individual strings PRS, CI, sid and the domain-separation identifier DSI to a generator string that we describe here.
+Let CPACE-G-H denote the cipher suite.

-- generator\_string(DSI,PRS,CI,sid, s\_in\_bytes) denotes a function that returns the string prefix\_free\_cat(DSI, PRS, zero\_bytes(len\_zpad), CI, sid) in which all input strings are concatenated.
+- generator\_string(G.DSI, PRS, CI, sid, s\_in\_bytes) denotes a function that returns the string prefix\_free\_cat(G.DSI, PRS, zero\_bytes(len\_zpad), CI, sid).

-- len\_zpad = MAX(0, s\_in\_bytes - len(prepend\_len(PRS)) - len(prepend\_len(DSI)) - 1)
+- len\_zpad = MAX(0, s\_in\_bytes - len(prepend\_len(PRS)) - len(prepend\_len(G.DSI)) - 1)

-The zero padding of length len\_zpad is designed such that the encoding of DSI and PRS together with the zero padding field completely fills the first input block (of length s\_in\_bytes) of the hash.
+The zero padding of length len\_zpad is designed such that the encoding of G.DSI and PRS together with the zero padding field completely fills the first input block (of length s\_in\_bytes) of the hash.
 As a result the number of bytes to hash becomes independent of the actual length of the password (PRS).
 (A reference implementation and test vectors are provided in the appendix.)

 The introduction of a zero-padding within the generator string also helps mitigating attacks of a side-channel adversary that analyzes correlations between publicly known variable information with the low-entropy PRS string.
-Note that the hash of the first block is intentionally made indedependent of session-specific inputs, such as sid or CI.
+Note that the hash of the first block is intentionally made independent of session-specific inputs, such as sid or CI.

 ## CPace group objects G\_X25519 and G\_X448 for single-coordinate Ladders on Montgomery curves {#CPaceMontgomery}

 In this section we consider the case of CPace when using the X25519 and X448 Diffie-Hellman functions from {{?RFC7748}} operating on the Montgomery curves Curve25519 and Curve448 {{?RFC7748}}.
 CPace implementations using single-coordinate ladders on further Montgomery curves SHALL use the definitions in line with the specifications for X25519 and X448 and review the guidance given in {{sec-considerations}}.